hamvocke/hamvocke.github.io/_drafts/testing_java.md

 Here's the thing: At one point you should make sure to test that your software works correctly from a _feature_ perspective, not just from a technical perspective.

-This is also the area where people will bring up <abbr title="Behaviour-Driven Development">BDD</abbr> and tools that allow you to implement BDD tests.
+This is also the area where people will bring up <abbr title="Behaviour-Driven Development">BDD</abbr> and tools that allow you to implement tests in a BDD fashion.
 BDD or a BDD-style way of wrtiting tests can be a nice trick to shift your mindset from implementation details towards the users' needs.
 Go ahead and give it a try.
 You don't even need to adopt full-blown BDD tools like [Cucumber](https://cucumber.io/) (there's nothing wrong with it).
 Some assertion libraries (like [chai.js](http://chaijs.com/guide/styles/#should) allow you to write assertions with `should`-style keywords that can make your tests more BDD-like.
 And even if you don't employ a library that provides this notation, clever and well-factored code will get you in a way of writing user behaviour focues tests.
 Some helper methods/functions will get you a very long way:

+{% highlight python %}
 def test_add_to_basket():
     # given
     user_with_empty_basket()
     bicycle = article("bicycle")

     # when
     article_page.add_to_basket(bicycle)

     # then
     shopping_basket.contains(bicycle)
+{% endhighlight %}
 **TODO rework example, syntax highlighting**
 ### Contract Tests
 **TODO**